decreace in guest nights from August 2019 to August 2020

 The number of businesses for all accommodation establishments corresponds to the number of establishments open to the public at least one day during the reference period.

 Country of residence: International visitors are classified by the country where they reside, not necessarily their citizenship.
 From a tourism perspective, is everyone who relocates from one country to another, and stays for longer than a year, consider residing in that country.
-Citizenship is indicated in the person's passport (or other identification documents), while the country of residence must be determined by means of question or inferred e.g. from the person's address.
+Citizenship is indicated in the person's passport (or other identification documents), while the country of residence must be determined using a question or inferred e.g. from the person's address.

 Guest night: One person accommodated one night.